 Nurses take ownership of rads discrepancies

-New process improves communications
+New process improves communications, responses

 A new process for managing radiological discrepancies in the ED at Catawba Valley Medical Center in Hickory, NC, has significantly improved the efficiency with which notifications are received and acted upon.

 "I guess we have been doing this exactly as we do it now for about four years," says Haygood, citing several reasons for the change.
-For one, a new Patient Archives and Communication System (PACs) was acquired, Haygood says.
+For one, a new Patient Archives and Communication System (PACs) from GE Healthcare IT, was acquired, Haygood says.
 "After the upgrade, we addressed the old process, where radiologists would fill out a pink slip and have it brought over to the ED," he says.
 "Some slips made it to the box, some didn't, and sometimes the doctors wouldn't see them, so we decided to take it upon ourselves to develop another process."

 Team developed game plan